LLNL/radiuss-shared-ci/docs/sphinx/user_guide/use_spack.rst

 CMake projects: Spack CachedCMakePackage
 ========================================

-CMake build system is strongly recommended to adopt RADIUSS CI workflow, mostly because of this step.
+CMake is strongly recommended to adopt RADIUSS CI workflow, mostly because of this step.
 With CMake, we generate a cache file describing the configuration necessary to trigger a build later on.
 This is supported in Spack as soon as your package inherits from ``CachedCMakePackage``.